-Policies of this Secondary Plan direct how these plans and guidelines are to be used in the Lawrence-Allen Secondary Plan Area.
-1.3.2 The policies of the Lawrence-Allen Secondary Plan apply to the area within the Secondary Plan boundaries shown on Map 32-1.
+Policies of this Secondary Plan direct how these plans and guidelines are to be used in the Lawrence-Allen Secondary Plan Area. wastewater, stormwater and solid waste in a sustainable manner.

-1.4 Anticipating Growth
+- 1.3.2.
+The policies of the Lawrence-Allen Secondary Plan apply to the area within the Secondary Plan boundaries shown on Map 32-1. - 1.4.
+Anticipating Growth